kkdey/dash/README.md

 ## Contact

 For any queries or questions or bugs, please open an issue in this Github page or write to Kushal K Dey at [kshldey@gmail.com](kshldey@gmail.com).

-## Acknowledgements

-The authors would like to acknowledge Dongyue Xie and Alex White for helpful discussions.